wudaudau/fincare/README.md

 ## Features

 - [ ] User authentication and role-based access control
+- [ ] Database models for financial records
 - [ ] Logging of financial transactions (income, expenses, payments)
 - [ ] Dashboard for financial overview and reports
+- [ ] Security measures to protect sensitive financial data
+- [ ] Ready for deployment with Railway